 - the need to refocus some activity away from early years and to move more activity out of London. - the need for a School-wide understanding of evaluation within the context of the Access & Participation Plan and an agreed, scaled framework.
-For instance, there was an obvious difference in approach between the two parties using the toolkit.45 - the need for a dedicated higher education focused and experienced senior manager to work with the Secretary & Dean of Students to deliver the overall plan across the whole student life cycle.
+For instance, there was an obvious difference in approach between the two parties using the toolkit58. - the need for a dedicated higher education focused and experienced senior manager to work with the Dean of Students to deliver the overall plan across the whole student life cycle.
 This post was implemented in 2020.

 The Covid-19 pandemic necessitated further self-evaluation and reflection on what good practice in Access and Participation looked like for the School, given the challenges in delivering activity remotely and fully utilising available budgets.
-We have refocused activity from 2020/21 onwards, with all budgets and projects coordinated centrally by the School's Access and Participation team, in liaison with the undergraduate departments, GYA division and Creative Learning department (for National Open Youth Orchestra).
+We have refocused activity from 2020/21 onwards, with all budgets and projects coordinated centrally by the School's Access and Participation team, in liaison with the undergraduate departments, GYA division and other outreach focused teams.
 This will enable consistency across evaluation and targeting, and greater relevancy and impact of activity going forward.